“I was in such a dark place and I struggled to get up in the morning.”

-We caught up with Jess just before this season’s Super League action kicked off with the first ever female Manchester derby.
-She talked us through overcoming serious injury, her thoughts on the 2019 Women’s World Cup and advice for young athletes.
+We caught up with Manchester United Forward Jess, as she talked us through overcoming injury, her thoughts on the Women’s World Cup, and advice for young athletes.

 You started your football career at a young age – how did you get into playing?

 I started out playing for a local boy’s team, my twin brother played for them.

 When he was training, I used to watch.
 One day the manager asked me if I wanted to join in.